hidsh/uso-duino/README.md

 1. Press 'RESET' SW on うそ-duino
 1. Push 'UPLOAD' button on IDE
 1. Release 'RESET' SW on うそ-duino
-1. New sketch is started running when you get message 'Done uploading.' on IDE
+1. Now, new sketch will be started when you get message `Done uploading.` on IDE

 ## Thanks to